 The Sapporo Snow Festival

-The 4th – 11th of February, the Sapporo Snow Festival puts even Narnia to shame.
+From January 31st – 11th of February, the Sapporo Snow Festival puts even Narnia to shame.
 It makes all of this a reality in it’s winter wonderland.

 Colossal ice and snow sculptures tower above you.
 From whimsical cartoon themes to intricately carved goddesses and even replicas of famous landmarks such as the Taj Mahal.
 If you’re looking for a bucket list experience like no other and want a chance to frolic in the snow this year, then the Sapporo Snow Festival is for you.